 Setting up for product shoots is very time consuming if you have a lot of products to photograph so it may well be cost effective to get it done professionally.
 You only have to look at a few websites to see what a difference getting good images makes to the overall appearance of a site and of course this will be the first impression of a business for many potential customers.
 The increase of sales we saw on the skeleton leaf Etsy store once we had uploaded good images was amazing.

 Out Source It

 If you don’t have the time or skill to take product shots, it is worthwhile outsourcing the photography.
-We offer product photography Singapore starting at £250 for a 1/2 day shoot.
+We can recommend photographers for you.

 Contact me via firstname.lastname@example.org